Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Spectral Analysis

 \section{Spectral Analysis}

 We process the GECAM event-by-event (EVT) data and GBM TTE data to generate spectral data for 50 ms time-resolved spectral analysis using a data reduction tool.
-Background spectra are generated from data events in pre- and post-burst time intervals (from $t_0$-10 s to $t_0$-5 s, and from $t_0$+5 s to $t_0$+10 s, where $t_0$ is the burst time), and fitted with a polynomial function to model the background during the burst.
+Background spectra are generated from data events in pre- and post-burst time intervals (from $t_0-10\,\mathrm{s}$ to $t_0-5\,\mathrm{s}$, and from $t_0+5\,\mathrm{s}$ to $t_0+10\,\mathrm{s}$, where $t_0$ is the burst time) and fitted with a polynomial function to model the background during the burst.
 Subsequently, this background would be subtracted from the total spectrum in the spectral fitting process.
 The raw light curves of the five selected bursts, with a 5 ms time resolution and the estimated background level, are shown in Figure \ref{appxfig:raw_lc}.
 These light curves are very unlikely to result from the simple superposition of multiple pulses, although some nontrivial substructures may still exist.

-The software \texttt{elisa} is employed for exploring and analyzing the spectral data \citep{elisa2024}.
-In performing maximum likelihood fitting, the $\chi^2$-statistics are used as a likelihood value to be minimized, and spectral channels are grouped to ensure a minimum of one count per channel for the validity of the fit statistic.
-Furthermore, to evaluate the performance of different spectral models, we used two commonly adopted information criteria: the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC) \citep{Liddle2007MNRAS}.
+The software \texttt{elisa} is employed for exploring and analyzing the spectral data \citep{ELISA}.
+In performing Bayesian fitting, the likelihood based on the $\chi^2$-statistic is used to compute the posterior distribution, and spectral channels are grouped to ensure a minimum of one count per channel.
+Furthermore, to evaluate the performance of different spectral models, we used two commonly adopted information criteria: the AIC and the BIC \citep{Liddle2007MNRAS}.
 Both criteria balance the goodness of fit and the complexity of the model, penalizing models with more free parameters.
 Lower AIC or BIC values indicate a more statistically favored model.

 First of all, we perform spectral fits for the representative plateau of Burst A, by using four different spectral models.
-The first model is a single black body (BB), which is written as
+The first model is a single BB, which is written as

 where $k_\mathrm{B}T$ is the observed temperature in units of keV, $A_{\mathrm{obs}}$ is the observed emission area in km$^{2}$ and $D_{10}$ is the distance to the source in units of 10 kpc.
 The distance of SGR J1935+2154 with $D\simeq 9\ {\rm kpc}$ is adopted \citep{Zhong2020ApJ}.
 This model involves the fewest assumptions.
 Our analysis shows that the BB temperature fluctuates slightly around a constant value.
 This temperature variation may result from statistical fluctuations caused by insufficient photon counts, or alternatively, it could stem from the dynamical fluctuations of the fireball.
 In any case, based on the assumption of a light-curve plateau, we further consider ignoring these fluctuations, directly assuming a constant temperature, and using this temperature to perform a joint fitting of time-resolved spectra during the plateau phase (i.e., the temperatures are tied (shared) across different time intervals).
 The logarithm of the likelihood for the joint fitting is defined as